clamsproject/aapb-annotations/january-slates/readme.md

 Annotation by Sammy paused/ended with line 1672 being the last annotated row.

 **Time Accuracy** - Recollection and discussion from the annotators (in-progress) is required to note precision levels.

+> [Validation dataset](https://docs.google.com/spreadsheets/d/1VHEpYmAtBHkIHTzbYtUexRNqALEHLi-3rwzIXtfQG-E/edit#gid=0) was used.
+More info is to come.

 ## Gold Generation and Dependencies - Codebase
 `requirements.txt` for running the codebase is stored here.